Vervious/gpt/README.md

 ```

 It seems to be the best yet.

+> [!NOTE]
+> *Retroactive Note 2/25*.
+Important caveat: these experiments are still in the "reusing weights" regime, i.e., the entire block is reused in every layer.
+This architecture is somewhat worse when we don't reuse weights.
+For why I reuse weights, see the earlier comment on combinator calculuses.

+> [!NOTE]
+> *Retroactive Note 2/25*.
+From this point on, retroactive sanitization still in progress!

 What happens if we only feed in `attn(x) + mlp(x)` into the attn and mlp components of the next layer, and not the res?
 (This one crashes).